gnachman/iterm2-website/source/_includes/3.5/documentation-search-syntax.md

  * The *name:* operator only tries to match words in the profile's name.
  * The *tag:* operator only tries to match words in the profile's tags.
- * The `-` operator requires the phrase not to appear.
-It can be combined with other operators so long as it comes first.

 ### Quoting